A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Conclusions

 \section{Conclusions}

-In this work, we employed the recently published Gaia Data Release 3 which improves the precision of proper motions.
-This enabled us to extend the K-Giants catalogue originally provided by \citet{Conroy:2021}, and also construct a catalogue for RR-Lyrae stars.
-We reproduced the previously published results and identified the overdensities associated with a wake and the collective response using these two Halo tracers.
+In this work, we employed the recently published \textit{Gaia} Data Release 3, which improves the precision of proper motions along with the Segue catalogue \citep{sloan:2012} and the one provided by \citet{wang:2022}.
+This enabled us to extend the K-giant catalogue originally provided by \citet{Conroy:2021}, and also to construct a catalogue for RR-Lyrae stars, both in 6D data.
+We reproduced the previously published results and identified the overdensities associated with a wake and the collective response using these two halo tracers.
+A notable finding of this study is the extension of the southern overdensity towards lower galactocentric distances; that is, between 30 and 100 kpc.
+Moreover, we were able to show that the southern overdensity, identified as the wake, trails the CM of Magellanic Clouds (see Fig. \ref{wake_overdensity}).

-Additionally, following \citet{Buschmann:2018} theoretical proposal, we were able to estimate for the first time the mass of dark matter subhalo by comparing the observational data and the theoretical model of \citet{Buschmann:2018}.
+We have confirmed that the Pisces plume overdensity, described in \cite{Belokurov2019-eb}, is associated with the wake of the Magellanic Clouds in the outer regions of the MW's halo.
+Furthermore, we have discovered that the overdensity on the halo's stellar population, caused by the Magellanic Clouds' wake and the global response, affects the stars in the MW's halo, regardless of which past merger event they were accreted from.

-We found a reliable estimation of the dark matter halo surrounding the LMC by performing two different analyses, using only the space distribution data and using both, the phase and space data, and two different density profiles for the LMC dark matter halo.
-Considering a relationship between the Large and Small Magellanic Clouds' mass, our study has successfully determined the mass of the dark matter subhalo of the larger cloud.
-Even more, our findings are in agreement with prior results \citep{Correa:2021,koposov:2023,Shipp:2021,Vasiliev:2020,Erkal:2019,Peñarrubia:2015}, within $3\sigma$.
+As per the theoretical proposal made by \citet{Buschmann:2018}, we were able to estimate the mass of the LMC DM subhalo for the first time by using \textit{Gaia} observational data.
+We found a reliable estimation of the DM halo surrounding the LMC by performing two different analyses, using only the space distribution data and using both the phase and space data.
+Considering a relationship between the Large and Small Magellanic Clouds' masses, our study has successfully determined the mass of the DM subhalo of the larger cloud.
+Even more, our findings are in agreement with prior results \citep{Correa:2021,koposov:2023,Shipp:2021,Vasiliev:2020,Erkal:2019,Penarrubia:2015}, within $3\sigma$.
 This consistency with previous studies indicates the reliability of our methodology.
 Additionally, this method gives competitive errors compared to different mass determination methods.
+It is important to point out that the errors mentioned were calculated using the assumptions of a Plummer profile for a spherical subhalo.
+However, if a more complex multi-parameter model such as an ellipsoidal Navarrro, Frenk $\&$ White (NFW) model were used, it is anticipated that the errors would increase.

 \begin{appendix}